chaosmncoin/chaosCore/contrib/testgen/README.md

 ### TestGen ###

-Utilities to generate test vectors for the data-driven Zio Coin tests.
+Utilities to generate test vectors for the data-driven Chaos Coin tests.

 Usage: